 As a business owner, it is generally expected that you provide employees with a small business mileage reimbursement for their work-related driving.
 HMRC sets an advisory mileage allowance rate each year that you can use as a guideline for the payouts.
 The mileage rate covers all expenses of owning and running employees’ vehicles for the business portion of their driving.

-It is standard practice for big and small businesses alike to reimburse employee mileage at the advised rate, but you can choose to reimburse at a lower or higher pence per mile.
+It is standard practice for big and small businesses alike to reimburse employee business mileage at the advised rate, but you can choose to reimburse at a lower or higher pence per mile.

 Bear in mind that if you provide small business mileage reimbursement at a lower than the HMRC mileage rate, employees are entitled to claim mileage deductions on their taxes to make up the difference to the HMRC rate.
 If you reimburse employees at a higher than the HMRC rate, any amounts over the standard will be taxed as a part of their income.

 You can also choose to not pay out mileage reimbursement at all.
-In this case, employees will be able to claim small business mileage deductions at the HMRC mileage allowance rate on their annual tax return.
+In this case, employees will be able to claim mileage deductions at the HMRC mileage allowance rate on their annual tax return.

-Mileage records requirements for small business
+Records requirements for small business mileage